 The term “bacon” usually refers to smoked and cured pig and has since evolved to also refer to money.
 It’s typically used in the phrase “bring home the bacon,” but just like the delicious meat, you can use it however you please.

-A relatively new cash synonym, “Benjamins” entered American slang in 1994, because of the fact that the U.S. $100 bill has Benjamin Franklin’s portrait on it.
+A relatively new cash synonym, “Benjamins” entered American slang in the ’90s, because of the fact that the U.S. $100 bill has Benjamin Franklin’s portrait on it.
 The term has become wildly popular in pop culture — specifically in hip-hop music.

-Bread has long been viewed as a form of sustenance, so in the 1930s, it took on the additional meaning of “money.”
+Bread has long been viewed as a form of sustenance.
+In the mid-1800s, it took on the additional meaning of “money.”

 The use of “buck” as one of the different words for money goes back to the mid-1700s when deerskin was used as a form of currency.
 Oh, the good old days.

-The word “cabbage” originated from the Old French word “caboche,” meaning head, but after 1900, it came into use as a money synonym.
+The word “cabbage” originated from the Old French word “caboche,” meaning head.
+But according to the Huffington Post, it actually came into use as a money synonym thanks to the mob, contrary to popular belief it came from the green color of paper money.

 American currency can be referred to as “dead presidents” because of the various former presidents who appear on the bills.
 The first known use of the phrase was in 1944.